Hot6ix/loginSample/README.md

 What used
 Front-end : Bootstrap 4, jQuery
-</br>Back-end : Node.js, Express.js
+Back-end : Node.js, Express.js
-</br>Data fetching : GraphQL, Mongoose
+Data fetching : GraphQL, Mongoose
-</br>Authentication : JWT
+Authentication : JWT

 Pre-work
 - MongoDB and Node.js must be installed in your computer.